-Primary Production, Photosynthesis: Permanent loss to wetland biota are expected to occur as a result of disposal.
+Primary Production, Photosynthesis: Permanent loss to wetland biota occurred as a result of disposal.
 Sediment was placed within wetland habitats, suffocating any existing vegetation.
 Water has been displaced by sediment, so reestablishment of vegetation in the wetland sites is not likely to occur.